 Received a replacement Fitbit covered under Fitbit’s warranty program?
-Or did your Fitbit break down and you purchased a new Fitbit to take its place?
+Or did your Fitbit break down, and you purchased a new Fitbit to take its place?
 All of these are reasons why folks replace their Fitbits.

-If you are now wondering how to get that new device to work just like the old one, the good news is that it’s relatively easy to replace your Fitbit and retain all your activity data from the old Fitbit!
+If you are wondering how to get that new device to work just like the old one, the good news is that it’s relatively easy to replace your Fitbit and retain all your activity data from the old Fitbit!

-The most important step is to make sure you connect your replacement (or new) Fitbit device to your existing Fitbit account.
-It’s actually your Fitbit account that stores your activity data, not the individual device.
+The most important step is to connect your replacement (or new) Fitbit device to your existing Google account.

-- 2 Steps to set up your replacement Fitbit
+- 3 Steps to set up your replacement Fitbit

-- 3 How to remove your old Fitbit device from your account
+- 4 How to remove your old Fitbit device from your account

-- How to find your Fitbit’s serial number
+- Find your Fitbit’s serial number

 - How do I get my Fitbit repaired or replaced under warranty?

 - Contact Fitbit customer support about problems and warranty info

 - Need to restart or reset your Fitbit device?
 Learn the steps